Hemistone/diffvg/docs/bezier_splatting_todo.md

 Acceleration Roadmap

-- [todo] Triton fused VJP kernel (single‑kernel): compute Bézier weights on‑the‑fly and atomically accumulate dμ/dθ/dσx into control points in one kernel to reduce launches and host overhead.
+- [done] Triton fused VJP mapping: per-splat metadata now feeds Triton reducers/scatters that accumulate color/opacity/width and control-point grads directly on-device; Python VJP remains only as a fallback path.
 - [todo] GPU CSR no‑sort (two‑pass count→exclusive‑scan→scatter) to remove sort cost on overlap‑heavy tiles.
 - [closed] CUDA Graph capture in painterly (see below).
 Consider capture only for renderer‑only microbenchmarks (no perceptuals) as a separate, opt‑in path.
 - [todo] Policy for no‑grad + tiling → Triton tiled forward by default when requested (raster‑only workloads).